-Books that are never returned - more than 4 months overdue - incur a lost item fine of \$45.00.
+Items that are never returned - more than 4 months overdue - incur a lost item fine of \$45.00.
 This allows the library to purchase a new copy or otherwise replace the item.
-Because of their higher value, Chromebooks that are never returned - more than 4 months overdue - incur a lost item fine of \$215.
-If the laptop is returned but the associated charger has been lost, this situation will incur a lower fine of \$45.00.
+Because of its higher value, technology that is never returned - more than 4 months overdue - incurs a lost item fine of up to \$300, depending on the replacement cost.
+If the device is returned but accessories, such as the charger or memory card, have been lost, this situation will incur a lower fine of \$45.00.

-Books or Chromebooks returned so damaged that they can no longer be checked out to new patrons are considered "lost" and incur the same fines as a lost item.
+Books or media technology returned so damaged that they can no longer be checked out to new patrons are considered "lost" and incur the same fines as a lost item.

-- Fatal damage to a book may include but is not limited to severe water damage; covers or pages torn; spine cracked; pages missing, colored on, or otherwise defaced; food stains; or dust jacket missing. - Fatal damage to a Chromebook may include but is not limited to broken hinges, cracked casing, ruined or blacked-out screen, corruption by virus or other malware, water damage, or broken or missing keys.
+- Fatal damage to a book may include but is not limited to severe water damage; covers or pages torn; spine cracked; pages missing, colored on, or otherwise defaced; food stains; or dust jacket missing. - Fatal damage to a device may include but is not limited to broken hinges, cracked casing, ruined or blacked-out screen, corruption by virus or other malware, food or liquid damage, or broken or missing keys.